August 25, 2013

 November 23, 2012

-Although it can be extremely effective in driving traffic and raising awareness of one’s activity, we often scoff at advertising in Public Affairs, usually for one of more of these reasons:
+Although it can be extremely effective at driving traffic and raising awareness of one’s activity, we often scoff at advertising in Public Affairs, usually for one of more of these reasons:

 - We know our audiences so why advertise?